1, 1833 - The United States Congress passed a compromise tariff act in

 Whig Party is held in Albany, New York.

-February 23 - March 6, 1836 - The battle for the Alamo (Picture of Alamo memorial below) is waged in San Antonio, Texas when 3,000 Mexican troops under Santa Ana attack the mission and its 189 defenders.
+February 23 - March 6, 1836 - The Battle for the Alamo is waged in San Antonio, Texas when 3,000 Mexican troops under Santa Ana attack the mission and its 189 defenders.
 Texas troops lose the battle after a thirteen day siege.
 On March 2, 1836, Texas independence was declared at a convention of delegates from fifty-seven Texas communities at Washington-on-the-Brazos, making them an independent nation free from Mexican rule.